ErmacMKIII/DemolitionSynergyServer/README.md

 sudo apt install openjdk-11-jdk`
 ```
 ![Alt text](/misc/Screenshot2.png?raw=true "DSS Ubuntu 14.04 LTS")

+# Game Server Arguments

+Configure Server in dsynergy.ini.
+Make sure is configured first.
+Double check that local IP (ipconfig on Windows) and server port (default 13667)
+are okey.

+There are three arguments:
+1) Run server on start '-runonstart'
+2) If above is used '-genworld' could be used to generate world after the server has started.
+3) In conjuction with '-genworld' seed could be provided as numeric value.

+All in one example:
+`-runonstart -genworld -seed 305419896`

+So program (server binary) would be run with:
+`java -jar DSS.jar -runonstart -genworld -seed 305419896`

+Which would run the server on designated local IP and port and
+generate world with supplied seed.

+Done.

 # Game Assets
 Project may use assets from Demolition Synergy.